 After spending my formative years as a stills photographer, I happened across the work of John Heartfield, Hannah Höch and the 1920's Dadaists.
 Although I come from a lineage of photographers, and grew up camera in hand since age 6, I had never seen photography used in this way.
 These works inspired me to expand the narrative direction of my own photo-based work, through the use of collage.

-As a child of the 1960's and 70's, I am drawn to the optimistic, naive message in advertisements from mass media of that period.
-Using portions of these ads and other imagery from my archive of mid-century magazines, I build pictures by deconstructing the originals, cutting and pasting elements out of their intended frame of reference.
-Juxtaposition and scale combine with saturated colour to produce surreal, hypnogogic and sometimes humorous re-workings.
+As a child of the 1960's and 70's, I am drawn to the innocent optimism of advertisements from mass media of this era.
+Combining fragments of these ads with other imagery from my archive of mid-century material, I build pictures by deconstructing the originals, cutting and pasting elements out of their intended frame of reference.
+While my imagery is sourced from material that was originally conceived to impact influence, it is collaged with the intent of removing context and reason.
+Juxtaposition and scale combine with saturated colour to produce surreal, hypnagogic and sometimes humorous re-workings.